 Even though this salsa is ready to eat the minute you blend it, you can always opt to heat it for a minute or two in the microwave before you serve it.
 Add a spoonful to a saucepan of canned beans for a spicier side dish or stir together equal parts mayonnaise and salsa to make a chipotle mayo for your sandwiches and burgers.

-Flautas or flute shaped tacos are perfect when feeding a large numbers of guests.
-If you are having guests over, you can always make the flautas in advance.
-You can store the unfried tacos in the freezer (without their toppings) and use them when you need.
-Or, you can fry the tacos, and keep them warm in the oven until you are ready to serve them…just add the toppings at the last minute.
+Flautas are perfect when feeding a large numbers of guests.
+Just make the flautas in advance, store the unfried tacos in the freezer (without their toppings), and use them when you need them.
+Or, you can fry the tacos, and keep them warm in the oven until you are ready to serve them, just add the toppings at the last minute.
 These chicken flautas are made with store-bought rotisserie chicken and topped with tangy onion, salty cotija, and tangy crema.

 These fried tortillas are the perfect platform for classic Tex-Mex ingredients and unexpected layers of beets and Parmesan.